Hervar77/infinity-doc/mkdocs/api/infinity.mail.md

 Parameters:

 - replaceCID: `boolean`
-  >specifies whether imaga data should be put inline in place of the previous `cid:` entries
+  >Specifies whether imaga data should be put inline in place of the previous `cid:` entries.

 Return type: `string`